TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Introduction

 Here, we exploit a common feature of neuroscience experiments -- multiple recorded responses to identical stimuli -- to develop a new contrastive learning framework tailored for multi-trial time series in neuroscience.
 This framework directly learns a two-dimensional (2D) representation of the data.
 Building on $t$-SimCNE~\cite{bohmunsupervised}, we present \TRACE{}:~\textbf{T}ime series \textbf{R}epresentation \textbf{A}nalysis through \textbf{C}ontrastive \textbf{E}mbeddings.
 Instead of using hand-tuned or generic data augmentations, \TRACE{} creates positive pairs by averaging across different subsets of trials, better capturing the structure of time-series variation in neural responses (Fig.~\ref{fig:concept}).

 Using a synthetic dataset, we show that \TRACE{} indeed automatically identifies informative parts of a time series, where other methods are ``drowning in noise''.
-We then investigate the performance of \TRACE{} on a two-photon-imaging dataset of over 70,000 individual retinal ganglion cell boutons recorded in the superior colliculus of awake, head-fixed mice. \TRACE{} produces visualizations that capture important biological properties of the recorded cells better than other visualization techniques.
+We then investigate the performance of \TRACE{} on a real-world two-photon-imaging and a Neuropixels time-series dataset. \TRACE{} produces visualizations that capture biological properties of the recorded cells better than other visualization techniques.
+Our code is available at \url{https://github.com/berenslab/TRACE} and \url{https://github.com/berenslab/TRACE_experiments}.

-In summary, our contributions are: \begin{enumerate}[leftmargin=15pt, labelindent=0pt, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item We introduce a novel contrastive self-supervised framework for visualizing multi-trial time-series data in neuroscience in 2D using the Cauchy similarity. \item We develop a novel data augmentation technique for multi-trial time-series data based on averaging subsets of trials to create positive pairs. \item We establish the superior performance of our visualization method in terms of quality metrics and alignment with biologically interesting cellular properties. \item We show how the method can be used for identifying recording artifacts and investigating outliers. \end{enumerate} Our code is available at \\ \url{https://osf.io/x7qsm/?view_only=e5fd82164c8a4a30807cdba400d80c28}.
+In summary, our contributions are: \begin{enumerate}[leftmargin=15pt, labelindent=0pt, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item We introduce a novel contrastive self-supervised framework for visualizing multi-trial time-series data in neuroscience in 2D using the Cauchy similarity. \item We develop a novel data augmentation technique for multi-trial time-series data based on averaging subsets of trials to create positive pairs. \item We establish the superior performance of our visualization method in terms of quality metrics and alignment with biologically interesting cellular properties. \item We show how the method can be used for identifying recording artifacts and investigating outliers. \end{enumerate}